FAQs on Mental Health and Substance Use Disorder Coverage in Medicare

 Prior to 2010, Medicare beneficiaries paid a higher coinsurance rate (50%) for outpatient mental health services than for other outpatient services covered under Part B (20%).
 The Medicare Improvements for Patients and Providers Act of 2008 (MIPPA) phased in parity for cost sharing for all outpatient services covered under Part B between 2010 and 2014, so that as of 2014, cost sharing for outpatient mental health services is the same as for other Part B services.

 Federal parity laws, including the Mental Health Parity Act of 1996 and the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA), do not apply to Medicare, however.
-The Mental Health Parity Act of 1996 requires parity in annual and aggregate lifetime dollar limits for mental health benefits and medical or surgical benefits in large groups plans, but not Medicare.
-The Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA), which expanded on the 1996 law, extends parity to substance use disorder treatments, and prevents certain health plans from making mental health and substance use disorder coverage more restrictive than medical or surgical benefits, also does not apply to Medicare.
+The Mental Health Parity Act of 1996 requires parity in annual and aggregate lifetime dollar limits for mental health benefits and medical or surgical benefits in large groups plans, but not in Medicare.
+The Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA), which expanded on the 1996 law, extends parity to substance use disorder treatments and prevents certain health plans from making mental health and substance use disorder coverage more restrictive than medical or surgical benefits, but also does not apply to Medicare.
 In 2016, some of these parity rules were applied to Medicaid Managed Care Organizations (MCOs) but not to Medicare benefits that are provided by Medicaid MCOs to beneficiaries dually enrolled in Medicare and Medicaid.